-- a.
-Receive and maintain, Candidate Endorsement Letters, Campaign Expense Reports and, Complaint Deposits. - b.
+- h.
+Receive and maintain, Candidate Endorsement Letters, Campaign Expense Reports and, Complaint Deposits. - i.
 Candidate Endorsement Letters and Campaign Expense Reports, filed by the candidates, must be available for review by any candidate or Interested Student.
 All students wishing to view the Candidate Endorsement Letters and Campaign Expense Reports must review the documents in the ASI Government Office and sign in and out during the review period.
+No photos or copies of documents shall be allowed.